-Killam has interests in three properties (seven buildings), three development projects and land for future development that are subject to joint arrangements.
-Killam has assessed the nature of its joint arrangements as at December 31, 2020 and determined them to be joint operations.
+Killam has interests in and joint control in four properties, two development projects and land for future development.
+Killam has assessed the nature of its joint arrangements and determined them to be joint operations.
 For joint operations, Killam recognizes its share of revenues, expenses, assets and liabilities, which are included in their respective descriptions on the consolidated statements of financial position and consolidated statements of income and comprehensive income.
 All balances and effects of transactions between joint operations and Killam have been eliminated to the extent of its interest in the joint operations.

-(E) Property Asset Acquisitions
+(D) Property Asset Acquisitions